What is conversation intelligence?

 Context matters more than data.
 The best platforms connect conversation insights to broader account intelligence.
 They tell you not just what a buyer said but how it relates to their company's tech stack, intent signals, and buying committee structure.

-The same infrastructure ZoomInfo built over 20 years to unify B2B data now applies to your calls, emails, CRM, and product usage.
-This is the core of ZoomInfo's data platform extended to first-party data.
+As CPO Dominik Facher has described, the same infrastructure ZoomInfo built over 20 years to unify B2B data now applies to your calls, emails, CRM, and product usage.
+The result is an intelligence layer that captures not just what happened in a deal, but why it happened.

 What is the difference between conversation intelligence and revenue intelligence?